afeins19/obsdian/(472) Operating Systems/Boot-up & System Architecture.md

 # Device Controllers
 	 an abstraction of a hardware device, it acts as an interface between the cpu and the hardware (although they may sometimes may be built-in to the cpu)

- - Each hardware device usually has a set of registers to important information such as state
+ - Each hardware device usually has a set of registers to hold important information such as state
  - internal device controllers have a local buffer (a small temporary storage area used to hold data while its being moved or processed)
 - CPU moves data from/to main memory to/from local buffers
 - Device controllers can inform the cpu that it has finished some process by way of an **Interrupt**